-On February 28, 1920, Oklahoma voted in favor of the 19th Amendment.
-By August of 1920, 36 states (including Oklahoma) approved the proposal and it became law.
-The proposal, now the 19th Amendment, made women’s suffrage legal all across the country.
+On February 28, 1920, Oklahoma voted to ratify the 19th Amendment.
+By August of 1920, 36 states (including Oklahoma) ratified the amendment and it became law, ensuring that the right to vote could not be denied based on sex.

 Oklahoma Places of Women's Suffrage: State Capitol Building

-After decades of organizing, women in Oklahoma won the right to vote in 1917, two years before the ratification of the 19th Amendment.
-When the Oklahoma Territory became a state, it ratified a state constitution that recognized women's suffrage rights.
+In 1907, Oklahoma Territory became the state of Oklahoma.
+In the new state constitution, despite decades of organizing, women were granted the right to vote in school elections only.
+In 1918, Oklahoma voted on a state constitutional amendment for women's suffrage.
+On November 5, 1918, almost two years before the ratification of the 19th Amendment, Oklahoma passed a universal women's suffrage amendment to their state constitution, 106,909 votes for to 81,481 votes against.
 The state constitution was signed at the State Capitol Building, which is listed on the National Register of Historic Places.
 The building is open for tours by appointment.

 Last updated: October 2, 2019